ianpaschal/aurora/README.md

-# forge-engine
+# Forge (Engine)
-A small entity-component-system game engine.
+A small entity-component-system game engine for real-time-strategy games.